Walking the Walk

 While Michael experienced some heart problems before her 31st birthday -- she passed out once while teaching an aerobics class -- doctors had misdiagnosed her condition as a small spot on her heart that was sensitive to adrenaline, she says.
 They put her on medication (Atenelol), and told her not to exercise quite as intensely.

 But Michael's health steadily improved after the aerobics incident, and she was eventually able to go off her medication and even increase her physical activity.
-She was participating in triathlons and completing 100-mile bike rides when she nearly died in 1999.
+She was participating in triathlons and completing 100-mile bike rides when she nearly died.

 "On that day, my birthday, I thought I was going to die," says Michael.
 Today she has toned down her exercise routine, but remains quite active.
 She still rides her bike, (although she sticks to flat areas), she still works out at the gym (although less intensely), and she has taken up yoga.